sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/Templates/search.md

 sidebar_position: 7
 sidebar_class_name: cli-template-search
 keywords: ['cli', 'template', 'search']
-description: Learn about the CLI commands you can use to interact with VAs in this guide.
+description: Learn about the commands you can use to run search templates from the CLI.
 slug: /tools/cli/templates/search
 tags: ['CLI']
 ---

-Use Search Templates to run predefined search queries from the CLI
+Use search templates to run predefined search queries from the CLI.

-This is an example of a template file with 3 search templates populated
+This is an example of a template file with 3 search templates populated:

 ```json
 [